JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 ## Interactive Mode

 By default, the service runs in the interactive mode.
 During the first run, the service creates a migration plan listing all artifacts in the source storage.
-Then, the service asks to select the next step:
+Then, the service asks you to select the next step:
 * Update the migration plan.
 * Show the migration plan.
 * Copy artifacts from the source storage to the target storage.
 * Revert the migration — in case of incomplete or interrupted migration, remove the copied artifacts from the target storage.
-* Remove artifacts from the source storage.
+* Delete artifacts from the source storage.
-* Reset the migration plan — discard the current migration plan.
+* Forget the migration plan — discard the current migration plan.

 If the service fails, you can choose to "update the migration plan" to continue the interrupted migration.